-The duty of the committee to arrange for memorial services of Members was eliminated from the rules effective January 3, 1975 (H. Res.
+The Committee's duty to arrange for memorial services of Members was eliminated from the rules effective January 3, 1975 (H. Res.
 988, 93d Cong., Oct.
 8, 1974, p.
 34470).
 Former paragraph (d)(3) required the committee to provide a committee scheduling service, which was provided through House Information Resources and was made mandatory on all committees and subcommittees in the 97th Congress (H. Res.
 5, Jan.
 5, 1981, pp. 98-113).
 The requirement was stricken altogether when two provisions were added by section 10 of the House Administrative Reform Resolution of 1992 (H. Res.
 423, 102d Cong., Apr.
 9, 1992, p.
 9040) to ensure the orderly transfer of functions and entities from elected officers to the Director of Non-legislative and Financial Services and to provide for policy direction and oversight of certain administrative officials and elected officers.
-However, in the 107th Congress the House amended clause 4(d)(1)of rule X to remove the requirement that the committee provide policy direction to such officials and officers except the Inspector General (sec.
+However, the 107th Congress amended clause 4(d)(1) of rule X to remove the requirement that the committee provide policy direction to such officials and officers except the Inspector General (sec.
 2(g), H. Res.
 5, Jan.
 3, 2001, p.
 24).
 The Committee also provides policy review and oversight of the Chief Executive Officer for Visitor Services within the Office of the Architect of the Capitol (sec.
 6701, P.L.
 110-28).
 In the 104th Congress the rule was amended (1) to reflect the change in the name of the Committee on House Administration to the Committee on House Oversight and (2) to reflect the abolishment of the Director of Non-legislative and Financial Services (sec.
 201, H. Res.
 6, Jan.
 4, 1995, p.
 463).
 Later in the 104th Congress the provision for the acceptance of gifts was added as paragraph (d)(3) (H. Res.
 250, Nov.
 16, 1995, p.
 33434).
 In the 105th Congress paragraph (d) was redesignated as (d)(1), its former subparagraphs (1) through (3) were redesignated as (1)(A) through (1)(C), and a new paragraph (d)(2) was added to require approval by the committee for monetary settlements of certain employment claims (H. Res.
 5, Jan.
 7, 1997, p.
 121).
-In the 111th Congress a new subparagraph (1)(B) was inserted regarding the Architect of the Capitol (and existing subparagraphs (1)(B) and (1)(C) were redesignated) (sec.
-2(c), H. Res.
-5, Jan.
-6, 2009, p. ).
 The 104th Congress also prohibited the establishment or continuation of any legislative service organization (as that term had been understood in the 103d Congress) and directed the Committee on House Oversight (now House Administration) to take such steps as were necessary to ensure an orderly termination and accounting for funds of any legislative service organization in existence on January 3, 1995 (sec.
 222, H. Res.
 6, Jan.
 4, 1995, p.
 469).
 Clerical and stylistic changes were effected when the House recodified its rules in the 106th Congress (H. Res.
 5, Jan.
 6, 1999, p.
 47).
 The 107th Congress transferred the committee's responsibilities with respect to enrolled bills (formerly paragraph (d)(1)(A)) to the Clerk (clause 2(d)(2) of rule II) (sec.
 2(b), H. Res.
 5, Jan.
 3, 2001, p.
 25).

 (e)(1) Each standing committee shall, in its consideration of all public bills and public joint resolutions within its jurisdiction, ensure that appropriations for continuing programs and activities of the Federal Government and the government of the District of Columbia will be made annually to the maximum extent feasible and consistent with the nature, requirement, and objective of the programs and activities involved.
-In this subparagraph programs and activities of the Federal Government and the government of the District of Columbia includes programs and activities of any department. agency, establishment, owned Government corporation, or instrumentality of the Federal Government or of the government of the District of Columbia.
+In this subparagraph programs and activities of the Federal Government and the government of the District of Columbia includes programs and activities of any department, agency, establishment, wholly owned Government corporation, or instrumentality of the Federal Government or of the government of the District of Columbia.